nervous-systems/cljs-lambda/README.md

 The plugin depends on `cljsbuild`, and assumes there is a `:cljsbuild` section in your `project.clj`.
 A deployment or build via `cljs-lambda` invokes `cljsbuild` - it'll run either the first build in the `:builds` vector, or the one identified by `[:cljs-lambda :cljs-build-id]`.
-It could accept build identifiers via the CLI, also.

 Source map support will be enabled if the `:source-map` key of the active build is `true`.

+## Limitations

+ - `deploy` means "deploy all functions in this project".
+It could be changed pretty easily.

 # The Library